yukino-org/tenka-store/.github/PULL_REQUEST_TEMPLATE/source_config.md

 ## Checklist

+-   [ ] I have read the [Contribution Guidelines](https://yukino-app.github.io/wiki/developers/contribution/#contribution).
 -   [ ] This closes an issue (Closes -) <!-- Replace `-` with `#<issue number>` if it does -->
--   [ ] My code follows the code style of this project.
 -   [ ] I am the owner of the repository or have permissions to modify it.
 -   [ ] This PR is ready to be merged.